 North Carolina History Graduate Student Conference

-Now in its ninth year, the North Carolina Graduate Student History Conference enables student panelists the opportunity to present their research in a formal, professional setting, engage the ideas of their peers, and to receive comments from nationally recognized faculty from within the Research Triangle.
+Now in its tenth year, the North Carolina Graduate Student History Conference enables student panelists the opportunity to present their research in a formal, professional setting, engage the ideas of their peers, and to receive comments from nationally recognized faculty from within the Research Triangle.
 The conference is student run and organized through the NCSU History Graduate Student Association.

 This year's program features a keynote by Sumathi Ramaswamy entitled "Global Encounters, Terrestrial Lessons, Worldly Selves."
 The conference will be held on Saturday, March 22, 2014.

 Registration is now open!
 Lunch will only be provided for those who register before Friday, March 7, 2014.